BS&W: Basic Sediment and Water

 Water Content in Oil Recovery

-Manual Watercut measurement is decreasing in some applications in favour of on-line water determination (OWD).
-On-line water determination measures the water content of fluid only.
-Sediment is not measured in OWD though it is common industry practice to consider OWD and BSW synonymous.
-Water content can be measured with a water cut meter at various stages of the oil & gas value chain, from the wellhead to refined product custody transfer.
+Manual Watercut measurement is decreasing in many applications in favour of on-line watercut measurement achieved through the use of a device known as a Watercut Meter (WCM).
+A Watercut Meter determines the water content of fluid only.
+Sediment is not measured in WCM though it is common industry practice to consider WCM and BS&W synonymous.
+Watercut Meters are used at various stages of the oil & gas value chain, from the wellhead to refined product custody transfer.

 The water content of reservoir fluid can vary greatly from field to field, and may be present in large quantities for older fields, or if oil extraction is enhanced using water injection technology.
 Most water and sediment is separated out in the field at the production site to minimize the quantity that needs to be transported via pipeline to refining facilities.
 The residual content of these unwanted impurities is measured as BS&W as the product leaves the production facility.
 Monitoring sediment and water content is accomplished by manual sample testing methods and/or automated on-line devices.